 Conduct a Payment Flow Audit

-Map your current cross-border payment processes and identify pain points like high fees, settlement delays.
+Map your current cross-border payment processes and identify pain points like high fees and settlement delays.
+Quantify exactly how much capital is trapped in pre-funded nostro accounts.

 Start with a Pilot Program